interglobalvision/text-adventure/story.md

 ##[12] Back space - Center

 You are in the center of the back space; the north edge of the gallery.
 On the floor is a video of a GAME by Eddo Stern.
 There is a single framed LITHOGRAPH by Bruce Nauman on the wall.
-To the right of that, a variety of print ephemera: four POSTCARDS by ////////
+To the right of that, a variety of print ephemera: CHICKEN postcards by Suzanne Lacy, MIMEOGRAPH pieces by Kim Jones, BOOTS postcards by Eleanor Antin, and three BOOKS by Ida Applebroog.

 `> GAME`